Jack Monroe shares easy method to keep weekly food shop under £20

 In January Monroe posted a now-viral Twitter thread giving examples of price increases she had noted at her local supermarket in the past year.

-Her comments came after the latest figures from the Office for National Statistics (ONS) showed the consumer price index measure for inflation has increased from 5.1 per cent in November, to the highest level in nearly 30 years.
+Her comments came after figures from the Office for National Statistics (ONS) showed the consumer price index measure for inflation had increased from 5.1 per cent in November to 5.4 per cent – the highest level in nearly 30 years.

-The current figure is the highest rate since March 1992, when inflation reached 7.1 per cent.
+The latest figures, released on Wednesday 16 February, show that inflation increased to 5.5 per cent in January.

 Monroe said the index measure “grossly underestimates the real cost of inflation” and what it means for people in poverty.